 Fingerprints and smudges in the patina are visible on the surface of the frame.

 The frame is in good condition, though the surface was quite dirty: fingerprints and smudges were apparent in the dark-brown-colored patina, which tells us at some point someone with damp hands handled the frame and removed some of that patina.
-This damage made the frame look grubby and was visually disturbing.
+This damage made the frame look grubby and were visually disturbing.

 After careful deliberation and discussion with Simone Mancini, the head of conservation at the National Gallery of Ireland, we decided to remove the old patina from the frame to prevent the damage from disturbing the eye when looking at Jacob Blessing.